Gradiant/slack-notifier-jenkins-sl/readme.md

-# Slack Notifier for Jenkins via Shared Library
+# Slack Notifier for Jenkins via Shared Library (Unstable)

 This is a shared library for Jenkins Pipeline.
 Extracts build information in the same format as normal slack plugin does.
 By now it send the following notifications: